 M.S. in Computer Science

-The Department of Computer Science offers a Master of Science in Computer Science degree that can be completed on a full-time or part-time schedule.
+The Department of Computer Science offers a Master of Science in Computer Science degree and an online MS in Computer Science program, both of which can be completed on a full-time or part-time schedule.

-Students in the GCAP, Post-Baccalaureate, or Certificate programs can transfer some courses to the M.S. program, but can transfer courses from only one of those programs into the M.S. program.
-At most, two courses can be transferred from the GCAP program.
+Students in the Post-Baccalaureate or Certificate programs may transfer some courses from any one of these programs (but not from more than one program) to the M.S. program.
+At most, two courses can be transferred from the GCAP program; there is no limit to the qualifying courses which may be transferred from the Post-Baccalaureate or Certificate programs.
 In particular, if the student is accepted to the M.S. program, then courses numbered above 100 (with a grade of B- or above) award graduate credit and qualify for transfer into the M.S. program.